-This course is delivered via a Live-Interactive Webinar over Zoom.
-You will be able to interact in REAL-TIME with Instructor Cindy Goldrich and your classmates during the webinar.
+- This course is delivered via a Live-Interactive Webinar over Zoom.
+You will be able to interact in REAL-TIME with Instructor Cindy Goldrich and your classmates during the webinar for discussions and demonstrations.

 - Explain the eight executive function skills and their impact on learning, motivation, and behavior.

-- Identify at least four strategies for engaging and maintaining students’ attention and active participation.
+- Identify four strategies for engaging and maintaining students’ attention and active participation.

-- Describe at least two strategies for each executive function skill to increase student’s performance in structured activities and open learning times.
+- Describe two strategies for each executive function skill to increase students’ performance in structured activities and open learning times.

-- Demonstrate how to reduce students’ stress levels so they can perform better and meet greater expectations.
+- Demonstrate how to reduce students’ stress levels to perform better and meet greater expectations.

-- Discuss an approach to addressing an unmet expectation using the collaborative problem-solving technique
+- Discuss an approach to addressing an unmet expectation using collaborative problem-solving

 - Identify a SMART goal for a student with ADHD and related challenges to enhance skill development and performance.